Whether your latest summer camp experience was last year or 30 years ago, it was probably one of the highlights of your year.

-Tons of studies have shown that going to summer camp has numerous positive effects on kids.
-From developing social and leadership skills to improving confidence; many of the things you do at camp have a lasting impact on your life.
+Numerous studies have shown that going to summer camp has numerous positive effects on kids.
+From developing social and leadership skills to improving confidence, many of the things you do at camp have a lasting impact on your life.

 We’ve spent the last 37 years operating summer programs for teens that offer amazing travel, volunteer, and learning experiences for 7th-12th graders.
 Check out what makes our middle and high school student travel programs such amazing next steps from traditional summer camps.

 “After 8 years of summer camp, I didn’t think there could be a better way to spend my summer, but this trip changed my life.
 Amazing staff, great people, best experience ever!”
 Andie H., Hidden Hills, CA

 Top 5 reasons why our summer programs are an ideal next step after camp

 1. Balance of structure and independence